makerdao/mips/MIP35/mip35.md

 ### MIP35c3: The Burn Delegator

 **We reuse the MIP32 component**
-This delegator has 3 methods:
+This delegator has three public methods:
-- `processUsdc` convert the usdc to dai via the psm.
+- `processUsdc()` convert the usdc to dai via the psm.
-- `processComp` convert token bonus to dai via uniswap.
+- `processComp()` convert token bonus to dai via uniswap.
-- `processDai`  convert dai to MKR via uniswap and burn the MKR.
+- `processDai()`  convert dai to MKR via uniswap and burn the MKR.

+The join also has forth admin methods
+ - `file(bytes32 what, data)` : To change parameters
+ - `rely(address contract)` : To add authorized address
+ - `deny(address contract)` : To remove authorized address
+ - `cage()` : To cage the join

-There are 6 parameters :
+There are six parameters :
 - `psm` : psm address - can be changed
 - `route` : uniswap route address - can be changed
 - `bonus_auction_duration`: min time is sec between 2 uniswap swap